Jack Gallifant

 Exploring the Intersection of Healthcare and AI

-As a trained physician and now postdoctoral researcher at MIT, I strive to understand and shape how AI can be aligned with human values, particularly in the realm of healthcare.
+As a trained physician and now postdoctoral researcher at Harvard-MGB AI in Medicine Group, I strive to understand and shape how AI can be aligned with human values, particularly in the realm of healthcare.
 My goal is to contribute to a future where AI can be used to improve health outcomes for everyone.

 Artificial Intelligence